© Sebastian Hermanns - All Rights Reserved - last modified 2010-09-01 12:25 PM

 Getting to and from Oliver Tambo International Airport

-Make use of the shared airport shuttle or take one of the metred taxis which are operating from taxi rank located just outside the arrivals area.
-Some accommodation establishments have a free pick-up service, some others charge you a certain fee.
+Make use of the shared airport shuttle, take one of the metred taxis which are operating from taxi rank located just outside the arrivals area or jump on the Gautrain!

 Minibus taxis